 Use a heart rate monitor, power meter or Smart interactive trainer, anything that will give you objective, measurable feedback on your workout.
 This will keep you on task and help you achieve the results for your training session and for your winter training season.

-There are so many online training options out there that can help you connect with other riders.
+There are lots of online training options out there that can help you connect with other riders.
 I'm on Zwift but Rouvy, TrainerRoad and Sufferfest all have their fans.
 Online training apps can connect you with other riders and can have in-game rewards that help keep you going.
 I know that when I'm just a 5 or 10k away from making it to the next level or earning a new jersey on Zwift, I won't stop this ride until I get there.

 Zwift and other apps have events.
 If I sign up for the event in advance, I'll do it.
 Maybe I'll see you there!
 The other thing you can do is set a challenging weekly goal and Zwift will let you know when you've reached your goal.
 Every once in a while, update your goal setting to be more challenging.

 I don't use aerobars on my road bike when I ride outside but for indoor riding, it sure is great to have another hand position.
 Riding outside is more dynamic - you'll be moving around on the saddle and your bars frequently whether you are actively aware of it or not.
 Inside, you don't have to concern yourself with vehicles, traffic signals or corners so you tend to just sit more stationery.
 Aerobars can get you an alternative position for some of those longer intervals.